flow123d/flow123d/README.md

     ```

 ### Notes: ###
-* You can have several PETSC configuration using different PETSC_ARCH.
+* You can have several PETSC configuration using different `PETSC_ARCH` value.
 * For some reasons if you let PETSc to download and install its own MPICH it
   overrides your optimization flags for compiler.
 Workaround is to edit
   file ${PETSC_DIR}/${PETSC_ARCH}/conf/petscvariables and modify variables